MUESdummy/Meta-Universal-Equality-Scale/README.md

 📜 License & Ethos

-MUES is open for use, remix, and reinterpretation — but never dilution.
+MUES is open for use, remix, and reinterpretation, but never dilution.
-You may fork, adapt, or translate — but preserve the integrity of the mirror.
+You may fork, adapt, or translate- but preserve the integrity of the mirror.
 Truth over trend.
 Reflection over reach.

 ### Quick‑Start for Hackers